lim-zhiyu/Fotomatic/README.md

-# Fotomatic
+# About
-## Info
-This is a HTML and CSS project on codecademy.
-In the project, I identified and fixed errors in the code to make the webpage appear as intended.
-CSS media queries are used to make the website responsive.
-You can access the webpage here: https://zhiyu-github.github.io/codecademy_fotomatic/
+In this Codecademy project, I identified and fixed errors in the provided code to make the webpage appear as intended.
+CSS media queries were used to make the website responsive.
+The webpage is available at: https://lim-zhiyu.github.io/fotomatic